 There are thousands of different blockchain projects in the market, and it may be difficult for an inexperienced investor to select worthy options.
 Cardano (ADA) has become one of the fastest-growing blockchain assets in the cryptocurrency industry, attracting investors’ attention.
 Today, we’ll take a closer look at Cardano and its underlying technology to find out what makes it so attractive — and why so many investors are sure about its future.

 What Is Cardano (ADA)?

-Cardano’s developers have aimed to create a blockchain platform that can process more transactions at a low cost.
-At the same time, to protect users’ data by integrating the distributed ledger technology and the smart contract infrastructure.
+Cardano’s developers have aimed to create a blockchain platform that can process more transactions at a lower cost.
+At the same time, they’ve endeavored to protect users’ data by combining the distributed ledger technology and smart contract infrastructure.